-Marchwood Port is an operational port on the River Test.
+Marchwood Port is an operational port on the River Test with excellent connectivity by sea, road and rail and in close proximity to Southampton Airport.
 It has direct access to the Southampton Shipping Lanes and out to international waters.
 The port is located on the edge of Marchwood Village in Hampshire, in the New Forest District Council authority and is in close proximity to the New Forest National Park and the adjacent Dibden Bay SSSI.

 The port was built in 1943 and has been used by the MOD for the transport of cargo since then.
 It has been operating as a commercial port since 2016.

 The site covers 82.8ha but just over half (46.4ha) is currently operational.
-This includes the quayside, marshalling areas, the hauliers’ HGV park along with areas of hardstanding and open storage.
+This includes the quayside, marshalling areas, the hauliers’ HGV park, aggregates and container handling and storage.
+Aggregates will be imported through the port for onward distribution and supply the onsite batching of asphalt and concrete, which will supply local construction projects.
 SGL also has offices on site and currently employs 85 staff.

 In a highly sustainable location, the port currently has six berths on three operational jetties – the Gun Wharf (used only by the MOD), the Mulberry Jetty and the Falklands Jetty (used by the MOD and SGL), which can dock vessels of up to 240m.
 It also has direct access onto the national rail and road network.